 In 2018 a major project gained Heritage Lottery Fund support.
 It has installed CCTV, is replacing roofing material and aims to create a new Local History Resource Centre and exhibition area in the church.
 More details here.

 The original Slingsby Church Time Capsule of 1867 was unearthed in 2015 and a new one buried in 2016.
 More details HERE

-A major appeal started in 2009 to raise funds to restore the church tower.
-Work eventually commenced in March 2012 and was sucessfully completed in May 2012.
+Earlier, a major appeal had started in 2009 to raise funds to restore the church tower.
+Work eventually commenced in March 2012 and was successfully completed in May 2012.
 Read more about the All Saints Church tower restoration and appeal here.

-If you wish to help protect Slingsby’s heritage and one its its most important buildings, please consider becoming a Friend of All Saints Church Building.
-Please email firstname.lastname@example.org for more information.
+If you wish to help protect Slingsby’s heritage and one of its most important buildings, please consider becoming a Friend of All Saints Church Building.
+Please email [email protected]ork.ac.uk for more information.

 All Saints Church contacts

 Churchwarden: Ann Wilson 01653 628853

 The Methodist Chapel was built in the late 1830s on a site adjacent to the village green.
 John Wesley himself had preached in Slingsby in 1757.
 Chapel and Church hold regular combined services.